WordPress/gutenberg/packages/compose/src/hooks/use-focus-on-mount/README.md

 - Type: `Function`

-A function reference that must be passed to the DOM element where constrained tabbing should be enabled.
+A React ref that must be passed to the DOM element where the behavior should be attached.

 ## Usage